Addressing intramolecular vibrational redistribution in a single molecule through pump and probe surface-enhanced vibrational spectroscopy: Results

-Last, all the calculations of vibrational spectra and populations presented below are performed by considering usual approximations to the full master equation of the system (linearization of the optomechanical Hamiltonian and adiabatic elimination of the cavity degrees of freedom, see Sections SI.A and S1.B of the SI).
+Last, all the calculations of vibrational spectra and populations presented below are performed by considering usual approximations to the full master equation of the system (linearization of the optomechanical Hamiltonian and adiabatic elimination of the cavity degrees of freedom, see Sections S1.1 and S1.2 of the SI).
 These approximations yield a simplified master equation for the density matrix reduced to the vibrational modes.
-In Figs. \ref{fig:CW_SERS}, \ref{fig:pulsed_SERS} and \ref{fig:IR_SERS_Raman_upconversion}, this simplified master equation is solved numerically using the Python library QuTiP \cite{johansson2012qutip,JOHANSSON20131234,lambert2024qutip} with 3 vibrational number states (i.e. states $|0\rangle$, $|1\rangle$, $|2\rangle$) for each vibration A and B. Within this level of theory, calculations with a higher number of vibrational number states (typically 10) are accessible and we checked that all the results shown in the figures are already converged with 3 number states.
+In Figs. \ref{fig:CW_SERS}, \ref{fig:pulsed_SERS} and \ref{fig:IR_SERS_Raman_upconversion}, this simplified master equation is solved numerically using the Python library QuTiP \autocite{johansson2012qutip,JOHANSSON20131234,lambert2024qutip} with 3 vibrational number states (i.e. states $|0\rangle$, $|1\rangle$, $|2\rangle$) for each vibration A and B. Within this level of theory, calculations with a higher number of vibrational number states (typically 10) are accessible and we checked that all the results shown in the figures are already converged with 3 number states.
 When possible, we have compared the results shown in Figs. \ref{fig:CW_SERS}, \ref{fig:pulsed_SERS} and \ref{fig:IR_SERS_Raman_upconversion} with results obtained by solving numerically the master equation without approximation.
 These comparisons are shown and discussed in detail in Section S2 of the SI.
-Overall, results from both implementations show very satisfactory agreement (the main difference is that the calculated spectra show a larger background when no approximation is made), supporting the validity of the approximations used.
+Overall, results from both implementations show very satisfactory agreement (the main difference is a larger background in calculated spectra when no approximation is made), supporting the validity of the approximations used.
+Finally, we emphasize that our model is general, so that it encompasses both the weak and strong coupling regimes of molecular vibrations coupled by a Fermi resonance (see further discussion in Section S1.3 of the SI).